Earth and Environmental Sciences

 The principal selection criteria for Fellows are scientific excellence and a clearly expressed plan to investigate problems at the forefront of Earth science.
 Applications from all related fields are welcomed.

-To apply, please read instructions below and click the "Apply for Fellowship" button.
+To apply for the fellowship, read the instructions below and click the “Apply for Fellowship” link.

 Lamont-Doherty Earth Observatory is committed to diversity.
 Columbia University is an Equal Opportunity/Affirmative Action – Race/Gender/Disability/Veterans Employer.

-1. Deadline: The deadline for submitting application materials, aside from reference letters, is November 16, 2015.
-The deadline for referees to submit letters of reference is November 20, 2015.
-Applicants are strongly encouraged to apply early and to request their referees to send in letters in a timely manner.
-Letters received after the deadline will be considered at the discretion of the selection committee.
+1. Deadline: The deadline for submitting application materials, aside from recommendation letters, is November 14, 2016.
+The deadline for referees to submit letters of recommendation is November 18, 2016.
+Applicants are strongly encouraged to apply early and to request that their referees send in letters in a timely manner.
+Letters received after the deadline will be considered as time allows at the discretion of the selection committee.

-3. Application materials: Applicants must submit a CV, including a list of publications; a research proposal; and a list of three referees.
+3. Application materials: Applicants must submit a CV, including a list of publications; a research proposal; and a list of three referees who will provide letters of recommendation.
 A current e-mail address must be provided for each referee.
-Lamont will directly contact referees for letters of recommendation.
+Lamont will contact referees for letters of recommendation.

 4. Research proposal: The research proposal (called the “Statement of Research” on RAPS) should describe the research you propose to conduct at Lamont, as well as your general research interests and goals.
 You must include a title for your research proposal.
 Please limit your research proposal to no more than 3 pages, excluding references.
 Mention your name on the first page on your proposal.
 Please use a 12-point font.
 In the interest of fairness to all applicants, the page limit will be strictly enforced.